StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/share-a-case.md

 2. On the case description, select ![Sharing button](../../../images/user-guides/analyst-corner/cases/sharing-button.png).

-3. Select the tasks sharing rules to apply using the dropdown list.
+3. Select the tasks sharing rules to apply.

     {!includes/sharing-rules-case-tasks.md!}

-4. Select the observables sharing rules to apply using the dropdown list.
+4. Select the observables sharing rules to apply.

     {!includes/sharing-rules-case-observables.md!}

-    !!! warning "Scope of task and observable sharing rules" Task and observable sharing rules apply to all linked organizations with which the case is shared.
+    !!! warning "Task and observable sharing scope" Task and observable sharing rules apply to all linked organizations the case is shared with.

 5. Select **Confirm**.

 6. Select **Manage case sharings**.

-7. To share this case, turn on the **Share this case** toggle for each relevant organization and select the appropriate [permission profile](../../../administration/profiles.md).
+7. To share the case, turn on the **Share this case** toggle for each relevant organization and select the appropriate [permission profile](../../../administration/profiles.md).

 8. Select **Confirm**.